varnerlab/JUGRN.jl/README.md

-## Gene Regulatory Network Generator in Julia (JUGRN)
+## Gene Regulatory Network Generator in Julia (JUGRNModelGenerator)

 ### Introduction ###
-The ``JUGRNModelGenerator.jl`` package is a code generation system that transforms simple [JSON](https://www.json.org/json-en.html) descriptions of the connectivity of gene regulatory networks into model code written in the [Julia](http://julialang.org) programming language. ``JUGRNModelGenerator.jl`` has been used in the publications:
+The ``JUGRNModelGenerator.jl`` package is a code generation system that transforms simple [JSON](https://www.json.org/json-en.html) descriptions of the connectivity of gene regulatory networks into model code written in the [Julia](http://julialang.org) programming language. ``JUGRNModelGeneratorModelGenerator.jl`` has been used in the publications:

 1. [Tasseff R, Jensen H, Congleton J, Dai W, Rogers K, Sagar A, Yen A and J. Varner (2017) An Effective Model of the Retinoic Acid Induced Differentiation Program, Sci Reports, 7:14327 doi:10.1038/s41598-017-14523-5](https://www.nature.com/articles/s41598-017-14523-5)
 2. [Gould R, Bassen DM, Chakrabarti A, Varner JD and Butcher J (2016) Population Heterogeneity in the Epithelial to Mesenchymal Transition Is Controlled by NFAT and Phosphorylated Sp1.
 PLoS Comput Biol 12(12): e1005251. doi:10.1371/journal.pcbi.1005251](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005251)